webqit/webflo/README.md

 }
 ```

-Now, all of this gives you new way to break work down on each of your application routes!
+This way, you are able to break work down on each of your application routes!
 </details>

 <details>